morningsidemeeting/morningsidemeeting.github.io/README.md

 ### Adding a Post

+The easiest way to add a post to the site is to fill out the Google Form [Share News With Morningside Meeting](https://morningsidemeeting.org/news/share/).
+Your submission will go to the site administrator who can add the post manually.

-Anyone with repository access can add posts for any section of the site.
+Anyone with repository access can also add posts for any section of the site.
 Simply add an `.mdx` file (a [React-friendly variation](https://mdxjs.com/) of [Markdown](https://www.markdownguide.org/)) file to the `content/posts/` directory with the following format:

 ```
 ---